Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 Holding Period | Long-term vs. short-term positions | Assess tax implications for each holding |

 This process sets the stage for effective loss harvesting by identifying where action is needed.
+If you prefer a library-style view of indicators to experiment with on TradingView, explore the free PAC, S&O, and OSC pages.

 When to Harvest Losses